xp44mm/Notebook/RxInAction/02 Hello Rx.md

     };
 ```

-The drasticChanges variable is an observable that pushes notifications only for ticks that represent a change in a stock price that's higher than maxChangeRatio.
+The `drasticChanges` variable is an observable that pushes notifications only for ticks that represent a change in a stock price that's higher than `maxChangeRatio`.
 In figure 2.14, the maximum change ratio is 10%.

-Figure 2.14 After filtering the notifications with the Where operator, you find that only one notification is a drastic change.
+Figure 2.14 After filtering the notifications with the `Where` operator, you find that only one notification is a drastic change.

-To consume the drastic change notifications, you need to subscribe to the drasticChange observable.
+To consume the drastic change notifications, you need to subscribe to the `drasticChange` observable.
 Then you can notify the user by printing it to the screen.

 ```C#
 _subscription =